 The Cambridge National in Creative iMedia equips students with the wide range of knowledge and skills needed to work in the creative digital media sector:

-This unit will enable learners to understand pre-production skills used in the creative and digital media sector.
+This subject will enable learners to understand pre-production skills used in the creative and digital media sector.
 It will develop their understanding of the client brief, time frames, deadlines and preparation techniques that form part of the planning and creation process.

 Planning is an essential part of working in the creative and digital media sector.
 This course will enable learners to acquire the underpinning knowledge and skills needed to create digital media products and gain an understanding of their application.